robagraham808/Book-Search-Engine/README.md

+## Description
+This is a fully functioning Google Books API search engine, for book enthusist.
+To keep up with user demands I want to provide an application that is more performant.

+## User Story
 AS AN avid reader
 I WANT to search for new books to read
 SO THAT I can keep a list of books to purchase
-I have built a fully functioning Google Books API search engine built with a RESTful API.

-It has been refactored to be a GraphQL API built with Apollo Server.

-This app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+## Technology Used
+RESTful API
+GraphQL API
+Apollo Server
+MERN stack
+React
+Mongo DB
+Node.js/Express.js

+## Author
+Robert Graham